k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_file_level_masking_implementation.md

 ### Extract Customized Flow - 1:1 Relation of Dataset and File

-- The extract flow must be based on **GetSourceDataByQuery**  flow, but the flow needs to read from the file instead of using the DbCommand Actor.
+- The extract flow must be based on **GetSourceDataByQuery**  flow, but this flow needs to read from the file instead of using the DbCommand Actor.
 - See an example of a CSV extract flow - **getDataCSV** flow.

   ![csv ext example](images/table_level_csv_extract_example.png)